mak448a/AI-Drawing-Chatbot/README.md

 ## Notes

-- gpt4free is the recommended model.
+- ChatGPT is the recommended model.
-- GPT4All isn't very "smart"
 - When using SDXL-Beta it sends your generated images to improve the model.
-- While generating a response with GPT4All, the Discord bot will lock up.
-No commands can be run until the bot finishes writing.
 - Do not input any personal information on the `/imagine_poly` command because your generated image will be displayed on their official frontpage.
 - Please do not enter any personal information in the chatbot or in the image generators, because your prompts are sent to various providers.
 - When you use Stable Horde to generate images, your prompts are sent to Stable Horde, as listed in their [privacy policy](https://stablehorde.net/privacy).
 - The chatbot will not work as expected if multiple users are chatting with it at once.
-- When hosting on a low-end server, GPT4All cannot be used.

 ## Prerequisites